 Philadelphia, PA Employment Attorney

-Our firm has a unique perspective on employment claims.
-In 1989, our founder, Philadelphia retaliation attorney Nancy O’Mara Ezold became the first woman to bring to trial a claim against a law firm for sex discrimination in the denial of partnership (Ezold vs. Wolf, Block, Schorr & Solis-Cohen).
-Ms. Ezold gained national and international exposure, appearing on ABC’s 20/20 and other television and radio programs and in print media.
-She was a true pioneer in this area of law.
+With 20 years of experience, our firm has a unique perspective on employment claims.
+In 1989, our founder, Philadelphia employment attorney Nancy O’Mara Ezold became the first woman to bring to trial a claim against a law firm for sex discrimination in the denial of partnership (Ezold vs. Wolf, Block, Schorr & Solis-Cohen).
+Ms. Ezold gained national and international exposure, appearing on ABC’s 20/20 and other television and radio programs.
+She was a true groundbreaker in this area of law.

-The Philadelphia employment lawyers of Nancy O’Mara Ezold, P.C. represent employees in the following areas:
+The Philadelphia employment lawyers of The Ezold Law Firm, P.C. represent employees in the following areas:

 - Discrimination based upon:

-We guide our employment clients to take practical actions to resolve their claims without bringing a lawsuit, and we represent them strongly in court when a lawsuit is warranted.
+We guide our employment clients to take practical actions to resolve their claims without bringing a lawsuit wherever possible, and we represent them aggressively in court when a lawsuit is warranted.